MIT-AI-Accelerator/c3po-model-server/README.md

 3. Install the dependencies `poetry install`

+4. Launch postgres, pgadmin, and minio via docker-compose `docker-compose up --build`.

+5. Visit `localhost:9001`.
+Login with user:`miniouser` and password:`minioadmin`.
+This is the minio console.

+6. Visit `localhost:5050`.
+Login with email:`user@test.com` and password:`admin`.
+This is the pgadmin console.  **See notes below for important details**

+7. Run the app db init script `ENVIRONMENT=integration ./scripts/init.sh`

+8. Keeping your docker containers running, start the app in a new terminal (activate your conda env first) with `ENVIRONMENT=integration uvicorn app.main:versioned_app --reload`.

+9. Open `localhost:8000/v1/docs` and start interacting with swagger!

+10. Run tests and get coverage with `ENVIRONMENT=integration pytest --cov`, and get html reports for vs code live server (or any server) with `ENVIRONMENT=integration pytest --cov --cov-report=html:coverage_re`

+11. You can shut down and your db / minio data will persist via docker volumes.

+# Getting Started with Mattermost

-4. In `c3po-model-server/app/core/env_var`, create a `secrets.env` file and ensure it is on the `.gitignore`.
+1. In `c3po-model-server/app/core/env_var`, create a `secrets.env` file and ensure it is on the `.gitignore`.
 Add the following for local dev:
 ```sh
 MM_TOKEN="<your_preprod_mattermost_token>"
 ```

-5. Launch postgres, pgadmin, and minio via docker-compose `docker-compose up --build`.

-6. Visit `localhost:9001`.
-Login with user:`miniouser` and password:`minioadmin`.
-This is the minio console.

-7. Visit `localhost:5050`.
-Login with email:`user@test.com` and password:`admin`.
-This is the pgadmin console.  **See notes below for important details**

-8. Run the app db init script `./scripts/init.sh`
+2. Run the app db init script `ENVIRONMENT=local ./scripts/init.sh`

-9. Keeping your docker containers running, start the app in a new terminal (activate your conda env first) with `ENVIRONMENT=local uvicorn app.main:versioned_app --reload`.
+3. Keeping your docker containers running, start the app in a new terminal (activate your conda env first) with `ENVIRONMENT=local uvicorn app.main:versioned_app --reload`.

-10. Open `localhost:8000/v1/docs` and start interacting with swagger!

-11. Run tests and get coverage with `ENVIRONMENT=local pytest --cov`, and get html reports for vs code live server (or any server) with `ENVIRONMENT=local pytest --cov --cov-report=html:coverage_re`
+4. Run tests and get coverage with `ENVIRONMENT=local pytest --cov`, and get html reports for vs code live server (or any server) with `ENVIRONMENT=local pytest --cov --cov-report=html:coverage_re`

-12. You can shut down and your db / minio data will persist via docker volumes.

 # Adding a package